scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Sometimes, it is desirable to change the definition of a case class (adding and/or removing fields) while still staying backwards-compatible with the existing usage of the case class, i.e. not breaking the so-called _binary compatibility_.

 To achieve that, follow this pattern:
- * make the constructor private
+ * make the constructor private (this also makes private the `copy` method of the class)
  * define a private `unapply` function in the companion object (note that by doing that the case class loses the ability to be used in an extractor pattern match)
  * define `withXXX` methods on the case class that create a new instance with the respective field changed
  * define custom `apply` factory method(s) in the companion object (these can use the private constructor)